Terms of Service

 - While the POS Services use encryption technology, and the law generally prohibits third parties from monitoring transmission, we cannot guarantee security with respect to the connection to the POS Services, and we will not be liable for any unauthorized access to or use of data transmitted via the POS Services.

 - POS Equipment is purchased, and not leased.
-Purchase of the POS Equipment is subject to the POS Equipment Agreement, located at https://www.shopify.com/legal/notice.
+Purchase of the POS Equipment is subject to the POS Equipment Agreement, POS Equipment Agreement and Return Policy, applicable to your country.
 Upon payment by you for the POS Equipment, and confirmation to you of shipment of the POS equipment, you will acquire ownership of and title to the hardware components of the POS Equipment, and you will be licensed to access and use all POS Software installed in the POS Equipment (and any updates thereto), on a limited, non-exclusive, revocable, non-sublicensable, non-transferable basis, solely for the purposes of using the POS Services.
-POS Equipment is subject to our Return Policy, which can be found at https://hardware.shopify.com/pages/return-policy.
 Returns and refunds are not available for the Chip & Swipe Reader, Swipe (Audio Jack) and physical gift cards purchased from the Shopify Hardware Store.

-You can purchase shipping labels from within your Shopify administrative console (“Shopify Shipping”) for delivery of goods purchased from your Shopify Store.
-In addition to these Terms of Service, your access to and use of Shopify Shipping is subject to the Shopify Shipping Terms of Service, located at (a) https://www.shopify.com/legal/terms-shipping-us if you are located in the United States; (b) https://www.shopify.com/legal/terms-shipping-ca, if you are located in Canada; and (c) https://www.shopify.com/legal/terms-shipping-global, if you are located outside of Canada and the United States.
+- You can purchase shipping labels from within your Shopify administrative console (“Shopify Shipping”) for delivery of goods purchased from you from your Shopify Store.
+In addition to these Terms of Service, your access to and use of Shopify Shipping is subject to the Shopify Shipping Terms of Service, located at (a) https://www.shopify.com/legal/terms-shipping-us if you are shipping from the United States; (b) https://www.shopify.com/legal/terms-shipping-ca, if you are shipping from Canada; and (c) https://www.shopify.com/legal/terms-shipping-global, if you are shipping from a location outside of Canada and the United States.

 - You may modify the Theme to suit your Store.
 Shopify may add or modify the footer in a Theme that refers to Shopify at its discretion.
 Shopify may modify the Theme where it contains, in our sole discretion, an element that violates the Shopify AUP or other provisions of the Terms of Service, even if you received the Theme in that condition.
 Shopify may modify the Theme to reflect technical changes and updates as required.